 - The team uses a robust checklist as a starting point when building the portfolio, which uses a proprietary quantitative model to score each stock in the investment universe.
 The quantitative ranking measures the operating performance of a business (e.g., leverage, balance sheet strength, sector-specific measures), combined with stock market measures like valuation and price momentum.

 - The stocks that pass the quantitative screen undergo fundamental scenario analysis, which includes four primary elements: company analysis, scenario analysis, catalysts, and valuation.

-- Ongoing analysis and integration of material ESG factors are embedded in the investment approach.
-While there are no blanket ESG criteria, the key objective of the analysis is to identify, assess, and engage with companies on relevant risks and opportunities.
+- Analysis and integration of material ESG factors are incorporated in the investment approach.
+While there are no blanket ESG criteria, the aim of the analysis is to identify, assess, and engage with companies on relevant risks and opportunities.

 - By diversifying the sources of expected return, the investment team reduces the potential that any one mistake can have an inappropriately large impact on the overall strategy.
 Portfolio weights are heavily influenced by risk/reward analysis.

 - In constructing the strategy, the team focuses on scenario analysis that indicates where poor fundamental outcomes are anticipated (and are therefore reflected in the price) while trying to avoid stocks where pessimistic outcomes are practically being ignored.